qorix-group/baselibs/score/static_reflection_with_serialization/serialization/ser_dser_lib.md

 If the ser/dser code breaks while running, the error message can be long (50k or more), first thing is do not panic :)
 Since ser/dser code is in heavy use, so the bugs are rare and usually they are due to incomplete data that cannot be deserialized.
 So, first thing is to check if the serialized data is big enough.
-There are checks now in the code that should minimize these issues.
+There are compile time assertions in place that should minimize these issues.